Open-Restaurant-Foundation/documentation/research/initial_questions.md

   - Would you like to be anonymous?
 - Which (if any) services do you use and why?
   - If none, why?
+  - If some, when did you start using them and why?
 - What benefits have they provided?
 - What detriments have they provided?
 - What would you change about the platforms and why?